-As we began our trip, Bill read about a man who was conflicted on attending the funeral of his ex-mother-in-law.
+As we began our trip, Bill heard about a man who was conflicted on attending the funeral of his ex-mother-in-law.
 The man wanted to attend and thought it was the right thing to do even though there were many obstacles.
-His new fiance, who is asking for the advice, asked if flowers and a card would be enough.
-The response was that if the man thinks he should show up, as the newly beloved, she should make it as easy as she can for him to do what he thinks is the right thing.
-Bill liked the answer which included, “help him achieve what he values rather than telling him what to value.”
+His new fiance, who was asking for the advice from Dr. Laura, asked if flowers and a card would be enough.
+The response was that if the man thinks he should show up, as the newly beloved (the fiancée) she should make it as easy as she can for him to do what he thinks is the right thing.
+Bill liked the answer which included, “Help him achieve what he values rather than telling him what to value.”

 If you love your spouse, you will help them do what they feel is right and then you will support them in their decisions even if you disagree.
 And our postscript – if it turns out to be a bad decision, love them, please don’t say, “I knew it was the wrong decision.”
 This is part of our BEST Principal (see Chapter 7 – RX for the BEST marriage).
 But even better is to pray as a couple about what is right and what WE should do!
 We do like to do things as a couple, what is best for our relationship, for our health, our safety?